 Plus, that dark chocolate glaze makes them look so fancy, don’t you think?

-So next time you get a craving for cake donuts, skip the donut shop and impress your family and friends by whipping together this healthy donut recipe instead — I guarantee they won’t last long!
+Next time you get a craving for cake donuts, skip the donut shop and impress your family and friends by whipping together this healthy donut recipe instead — I guarantee they won’t last long!

 - Easy: Despite their fancy appearance, these baked fluffy donuts are super easy to make, even for the most novice baker.
-The kids will have fun helping you make and decorate them too!
+The kids will have fun helping you make and decorate them, too!

 - Make-ahead: Make these donuts ahead of time for some sweet treats throughout the week or for those special occasions.
 They’re freezer-friendly too!